NYUGameCenter/Unity-Git-Config/README.md

 # Prerequisites

-Mac: Git installed either through Xcode command line tools, or from here: http://git-scm.com/download/mac
+Unity 2017 or newer.

-Windows: Git installed using GitForWindows: https://gitforwindows.org/ Note that other git installs that don't include gitbash will cause the pre-commit & post-merge hooks to fail, negating many of the key benefits of this setup.
+* Mac: Git installed either through Xcode command line tools, or from here: http://git-scm.com/download/mac

-Windows & Mac: Unity 2017 or newer.
+* Windows: Git installed using GitForWindows: https://gitforwindows.org/ Note that other windows git installs that don't include gitbash will cause the pre-commit & post-merge hooks to fail, negating many of the key benefits of this setup.

 # Setup Instructions